VDeshh/SabatierSimulation/README.md

 ### Steps to Run
 After cloning repo locally, please follow the steps:
 1. Install VS Code with Arduino Extension
-2. Initialize baud rate to 115200, select COM port.
+2. Initialize baud rate to 115200, select COM port for Reactor Simulator mega.
-3. Upload ReactorSim.ino to one Ardunio Mega (Simulating hardware)
+3. Upload ReactorSim.ino
-4.
+4. Open Serial monitor in VS Code
+5. Give some test setpoints (3.3V, 0V, 5V) into pin A0.
+In serial monitor flow rate should approach setpoint and lock on.